edayot/weld-deps/README.md

 # Weld deps

-> A datapack package manager using smithed & modrinth sources
+> A datapack package manager using smithed API

 ## Usage

-This is a [beet](https://mcbeet.dev/) plugin that manage smithed/modrinth dependencies.
+This is a [beet](https://mcbeet.dev/) plugin.

 It's placed in the require section of the beet config file.